 The Freedom Experience was the first large-scale show for Ebdon since he started working with Bieber in late 2020.
 “We’ve done a lot of live streams, a few club shows and a theater show in Las Vegas,” he says.
 “So it was nice to go out and mix a big gig.”
 Bieber has announced that his 52-date Justice World Tour of North American arenas, rescheduled due to the coronavirus pandemic, will now kick off on February 18, 2022, in San Diego.

-Beyond the processing available to him within the L550 and via the Fusion, Ebdon also uses several outboard hardware devices and a number of plug-ins with Bieber and his band.
-“I use a Tube Tech CL1-B and an LA2-A for Justin’s vocal and I have Bricasti reverbs.
-I also use several compressor plug-ins.
-I’ve got a Fairchild on a piano, an LA2-A for the bass, 1176 for a guitar, and I use the AMS reverb, EMT140 plate reverb and the Eventide Harmonizer—all the classics.”

 Ebdon is handling around 72 inputs from Bieber, his band and some Pro Tools playback elements, he says.
 “Plus, nowadays, every band member has a talkback, a whole network of talkback systems going to different places, so that takes up a ton of inputs as well.”